-The Financial New Year's Resolution Study released by Fidelity reveals much more in its recent findings.
-Seven out of ten Americans are confident of handling their finances quite well and are hopeful of experiencing an improvement in their money matters in 2022.
+As per the recent findings, seven out of ten Americans are confident of handling their finances quite well and are hopeful of experiencing an improvement in their money matters in 2022.
 This confidence is shocking, given the recent economic downturn the country went through during the COVID-19 pandemic.

 According to the National Endowment for Financial Education, Americans are a lot more optimistic about their finances today.
 However, everyone has had to face the music, be it rich or poor.
 Things are looking brighter.
 However, it doesn't imply that you will go easy on your financial responsibilities.
-Below is a list of things you should not waste your money on in 2022.
+Below is a list of things you should not waste your money on for the rest of 2022.

 The list of things you should not overpay on is long, and one of the major ones is money.
 Money shouldn't be costly.
 However, if you have availed of a loan quite a while back and haven't done proper research, you could end up shelling out high-interest rates.
 You probably have a student loan with your parent's signature on it but are now repaying it all independently.

 However, you need to remember that the original monthly payment was according to your parent's earnings.
 If the payment amount is much less, you can look for a lender who will refinance for either a lower interest rate or a longer repayment plan.
 If your credit card balance is on the higher side, you can transfer the balance to another card.
 But make sure you do it to a card with a lower interest rate or zero APR for the first payment year.

 You certainly wouldn't believe your eyes if you come across an attractive dress or an adorable sweater online for just $10 to $15.
 It is hard to imagine this as a lot of fast fashion tends to deteriorate after you wear those clothes once or twice or give them a wash in the washing machine.